tzeikob/stack/README.md

 ### Requirements and limitations

-This script is meant to work only with UEFI systems and not with old legacy hardware, we wanted to keep things simple.
-Another thing you should be aware of is that during the boot time of the installation media the **secure boot** option should be disabled in your BIOS other wise the media wont boot.
+This script is meant to work only with UEFI systems and not with old legacy hardware, we wanted to keep it simple.
+Another thing you should be aware of is that during the boot time of the installation media the *secure boot* option should be disabled in your BIOS otherwise the media wont boot.

 ## How to use it